athomasoriginal/vim-alabaster/README.md

 - [ ] Improve statusline coloring
   - The statusline is currently colored via the `genereate` script.
 Let's have and easier way to handle this
+- Custom Syntax File Builder
+  - [ ] Explore nicer approach to building/writing strings
+  - [ ] Add fn to convert hex to x256 - see `highlight-config`

 Also note that i'm assuming that users are using nvim 6 min and tree-sitter.
 This has only been tested in this scenario.